JeremieSiller/libft/README.md

 ## PUT-FUNCTIONS

 > The put-functions are useful to write to different filedescriptors and therefore into files.
-If you finished ft_printf these functions wont be useful to write to stdout anymore.
-A filedescriptor has to be bigger than -1.
-FD = 0 is for standard input.
-FD = 1 is for standard output.
-FD = 2 is for standard error.
-FD > 2 is for a file (which was opened with open).
 > These functions are not part of libc and are part of the second part of the task.

 | Prototype                                  | Description                          | Used functions |